swapnilbamne-89/Posture-Guard-mobile-app/README.md

 | **Stage 3** | 20 min continuous drift | Triple burst, repeats every 8s | 3× events at 0ms / 140ms / 280ms, intensity 0.90, sharpness 0.75 |
 | **Reset** | Posture corrected | Stage 3 repeat timer cancelled | `stopStage3()` called immediately on stage transition to `.none` |

-Stage 3 uses a dedicated `Timer` (not a `CHHapticPattern` loop) so it can be cancelled cleanly mid-cycle the moment posture is corrected.
+Stage 3 uses a dedicated `Timer` (not a `CHHapticPattern` loop) so it can be cancelled cleanly mid-cycle as soon as posture is corrected.

 ---